atlassian/react-beautiful-dnd/docs/guides/virtual-lists.md

 ![windowing](https://user-images.githubusercontent.com/2182637/65490523-a7307980-def0-11e9-9991-a7e0c2a6e30a.gif)

 > Diagram from [Creating more efficient React views with windowing](https://bvaughn.github.io/forward-js-2017/#/0/0) by Brain Vaugh.
-See [Rendering large lists with react-window](https://addyosmani.com/blog/react-window/) By Addy Osmani for more background on virtual lists
+See [Rendering large lists with react-window](https://addyosmani.com/blog/react-window/) by Addy Osmani for more background on virtual lists

 Keep in mind that there are drawbacks with using virtual lists.
 The biggest are poor accessiblity and findability.

-When using windowing non visible items are not rendered in the DOM.
-This means that inbuilt browser behaviours like
+- Accessibility: is not great as a screenreader cannot read out all of the content of a page
+- Findability:

+TODO!!

 ## Support